Reviewing Butler National (BUKS) and Its Peers

-Butler National (OTCMKTS: BUKS) is one of 29 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its peers?
-We will compare Butler National to related companies based on the strength of its risk, institutional ownership, analyst recommendations, dividends, earnings, profitability and valuation.
+Butler National (OTCMKTS: BUKS) is one of 29 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its peers?
+We will compare Butler National to related companies based on the strength of its valuation, profitability, risk, dividends, analyst recommendations, institutional ownership and earnings.

-0.6% of Butler National shares are held by institutional investors.
-Comparatively, 51.3% of shares of all “Miscellaneous amusement & recreation services” companies are held by institutional investors.
-22.3% of Butler National shares are held by company insiders.
-Comparatively, 21.6% of shares of all “Miscellaneous amusement & recreation services” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares Butler National and its peers top-line revenue, earnings per share and valuation.
+This table compares Butler National and its peers revenue, earnings per share and valuation.

 |Gross Revenue